ompl/pyplusplus/docs/quotes.rst

   `ReSP`_ is an Open-Source hardware simulation platform targeted for multiprocessor systems.
-ReSP will provide a framework for composing a system by connecting components chosen from a given repository or developped by the designer.
+ReSP will provide a framework for composing a system by connecting components chosen from a given repository or developed by the designer.
 ReSP will provide also also a framework for fault injection campaigns for the analysis of the reliability level of the system.

-  `ReSP`_ engineers are developping the simulator core in Python language for exploiting reflective capabilities (missing in a pure C++ environment) that can be exploited for connecting components in a dynamic way and for enabling non-intrusive fault injection activity.
+  `ReSP`_ engineers are developing the simulator core in Python language for exploiting reflective capabilities (missing in a pure C++ environment) that can be exploited for connecting components in a dynamic way and for enabling non-intrusive fault injection activity.
 Components will be described in